mdash/dog-breed-classifier/readme.md

 ### Prerequisites

 Please refer to the ```requirements.txt``` file for packages that are required for executing the app and install using pip.

+## Conclusion

+### Summary of solution
+An Inceptionv3 model was used to accomplish this task and the app created is able to classify images provided by the user into a dog breed with ~78% accuracy

+### Potential Improvements
+We can try to improve the performance of the model by trying caching of the app and model and deploying it on a server.
+I plan to implement this in further iterations of the app in the future.
+Also, to improve the prediction task, GANs and data augmentation can be tried out which would give the model more data for training and improve the generalizability of the model.

 ## Acknowledgments and Inspiration